ChuksJoshuaa/Notification-bar/server/README.md

 ## Server

 The server is built with MongoDB, Express, and Node.
-It provides a REST API for managing todos.
+It provides a REST API for managing notifications.

 #### Setup